Political contributions must only be made in strict accordance with the law and this policy (or local equivalent).

 - authorized in advance by the board of the relevant Group Company (or by person(s) authorized by the board of the relevant Group Company) in compliance with the delegated authorities policies and procedures of the applicable Group Company

 - fully recorded in the company’s books

 Strict procedures must be followed when there is a proposal to make a contribution to any organization within the UK or the United States engaged in political activity (especially if originating from a Group Company located outside the jurisdiction).
 This is due to laws having extraterritorial effect and a very broad definition of ‘political organization’.
 The foreign contribution ban in the US is particularly strict and must be adhered to carefully.

 Before any political contribution is made within the UK, the Group Head of Business Conduct and Compliance must be notified.

 As individuals, we have a right to participate in the political process.
 As Employees, if we undertake any personal political activities we must:

 - do so in our own time, using our own resources

-- minimise the possibility of our own views and actions being misconstrued as those of any Group company
+- minimize the possibility of our own views and actions being misconstrued as those of any Group Company

 - take care that our activities do not conflict with our duties and responsibilities to the Group

-If we plan to seek or accept public office, we should notify our line manager in advance, discuss with them whether our official duties may affect our work, and co-operate to minimise any such impact.
+If we plan to seek or accept public office, we should notify our line manager in advance, discuss with them whether our official duties may affect our work, and cooperate to minimize any such impact.